luker983/tokyowesterns-ctf-2020/tamarin/README.md

 mono_unbundle Tamarin/lib/armeabi-v7a/libmonodroid_bundle_app.so dlls/
 ```

-Now that the original DLLs have been extracted, they can be decompiled with a tool like https://github.com/icsharpcode/ILSpy.
+Once the original DLLs have been extracted, they can be decompiled with a tool like https://github.com/icsharpcode/ILSpy.
 This tool perfectly decompiled `Tamarin.dll`!

 ![decompile.png](images/decompile.png)